 Where to Retire in Albuquerque and Home Prices

 Albuquerque is popular with retirees because of its dry climate and beautiful scenery.
 As a result many active adult communities are available within the area.
 There are several neighborhoods within and around the town with beautiful homes and streets.
 Rio Rancho is a fast growing new community within the Albuquerque MSA that is the home to several master planned communities.
 Placitas is another area that at least one Topretirements visitors has chosen as her best place to retire.
 See link at top right for Albuquerque Active Communities.
-The median sale price of homes was $189,300 in the first quarter of 2017, according to the National Association of Realtors.
+The median sale price of homes was $210,600 in the second quarter of 2018, according to the National Association of Realtors.